-You take a look at your windows and realize there’s signs of rotting.
+You take a look at your windows and realize there are signs of rotting.
 Either you notice damage and the wood peeling apart, or your window frames are soft and discolored.
 Unfortunately, even the smallest signs of a rotted windowsill can point to much more extensive issues below the surface.
-In southern Louisiana and across the Deep South, we unfortunately run into this problem often.
+In southern Louisiana and across the Deep South, we, unfortunately, run into this problem often.
 There’s usually a common major reason: wooden or aluminum-clad window frames.
 This is what causes the problem and the best way to fix it.

 Why wood and aluminum clad windows rot in the Deep South

 Architecturally, wooden window frames look good and they also have a historic feel to them.
 However, wooden frames down here in the South are not maintenance-free, especially in southern Louisiana and the humid Gulf South.

 Our climate down here, such as excessive rainfall and a hot, heavy sun, take a toll on all wooden home fixtures.
 This makes them considerably more vulnerable to disrepair.
 Windows, as the barrier between your home and the outdoors, allow for even more long-term, extensive damage.

 To protect wooden window frames, you need to have protective paint on them at all times and keep up to date with regular maintenance.
 Even then, you can run into problems that lead to a rotted windowsill.
 Here’s why.

 Humidity and rainfall

 If and when water seeps into the wood underneath the protective surface (such as polyurethane or paint), the wood will suck up all of the moisture from the rain and wet humid air like a sponge.

 If your wooden window is not maintained regularly and properly even for one big rain, it could swell up, rot out, and be otherwise subject to decay.